LivHed/joel-adrian/README.md

 **The libraries** included are Ajax, Popper.
 And also Fontawesome and Jquery.
 **Frameworks** I have used is Bootstrap 4.3.1
 **Other tools** I have used are Cloud9 IDE for writing my code, and then pushed it to Github, where the project is stored and deployed.
+As part of the **design process** i chose to use [Balsamic](https://balsamiq.com/) to make my wireframes in a simple way with a goodlooking result.

 (In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.